 An escrow account is a financial arrangement where a third party holds and regulates the payment of funds required for two parties involved in a transaction.
 This ensures security by keeping the payment in a secure escrow account, which is only released when all the terms of the agreement are met.

 Planning to buy property or engage in a significant financial transaction?
 Understanding how escrow accounts work can ensure a smooth process.
 Additionally, leveraging your property through a loan against property offers a smart way to unlock its financial potential, with benefits like lower interest rates and flexible repayment options.
-Check your eligibility for a loan against property in just seconds!
+With Bajaj Finserv Loan Against Property you can get a loan of up to Rs.
+10.50 crore with the option of interest-only EMIs during the initial tenure.

 Benefits of using escrow accounts for homeownership